ZDoom/ZDRay/README.md

-# ZDRay baking utility for GZDoom
+# ZDRay baking utility for DISDAIN (demo version)

+## NOTE: This branch of ZDRay specifically only works for the demo version of DISDAIN!
+Do not use this branch outside of the DISDAIN demo.

 ZDRay is a node and lightmap generator for GZDoom.
 ZDRay is intended as a drop-in replacement for zdbsp, with the additional feature that it can also bake lights.
 Once ZDRay has processed the level WAD it is ready to be used by GZDoom.